valgaze/speedybot-hub/api-docs/README.md

 - <@catchall> (runs on every received message, useful when "passing" chat messages an NLU service and getting a response)
 - <@submit> (capture the result of an **[AdaptiveCard](https://developer.webex.com/docs/api/guides/cards)** form submission)
+- <@camera> (runs whenever an image is uploaded (png, jpeg or anything specified on config.features.camera.validExtensions))
 - <@fileupload> (triggers when files uploaded-- `$bot.getFile` name and lots of other data
 - <@nomatch> (runs when no handler, aside from <@catchall>, matches the input)